teamclairvoyant/airflow-rest-api-plugin/README.md

 * run_id (Optional) - The RUN ID to use for the DAG run

-* conf - Some configuration to pass to the DAG you trigger
+* conf (Optional) - Some configuration to pass to the DAG you trigger - (URL Encoded JSON)

 Examples: